ignite/cli/docs/docs/packages/cosmostxcollector.md

 cursor based queries.

 Queries support sorting, paging and filtering by using different options during creation.
-The cursor based ones also support the selection of specific fields or properties and also passing arguments in cases where the query is a function.
+The cursor based ones also supports the selection of specific fields or properties and also passing arguments in cases where the query is a function.

 ### Event queries